The 4-3-3 soccer formation

 The beauty of football is in the infinite possibilities of play that exists

 The main focus of the system is to attack, so the front 3 should put consistent pressure on the defense of the opposition.

 Without the ball the front 3 are supposed to be the first line of the defense.The wide forwards should always press forward and put pressure and the fullbacks by always coming at them and never running away.

 With two options in mind, the first being dribbling outside and getting a good cross to their teammates in the box and the second by cutting inside and moving toward the goal .They should all the time contribute to the goals scored by the team by assisting and scoring them themselves

 When defending they should always track back to help their respective fullbacks from getting trapped in a 2v1 situation, Failing to do so is a deal breaker for the balance of the system.

 As a team playing 4-3-3 will often dominate possession and be playing in the opposition’s half of the pitch, the striker will be surrounded by the opponent’s players and consequently have little time or space in which to operate.

-Therefore, their one touch passing must be accurate and their runs in behind the defence are crucial for increasing the space that their team mates can play in.
+Therefore, their one touch passing must be accurate and their runs in behind the defense are crucial for increasing the space that their team mates can play in.

 By holding up the ball, they can bring their team mates into play and help the team move up the pitch.